-Layout tools – Make sure you find a program that is user friendly and fits your skills as a designer.
-Some programs can have a steep learning curve, so it's important to find one with layout and organization tools that are easy to pick up.
+- Layout tools – Make sure you find a program that is user-friendly and fits your skills as a designer.
+Some programs have a steep learning curve, so it's important to find one with layout and organization tools that are easy to pick up.
 For more experienced designers, the ability to do things like group objects and arrange layers can be a crucial aspect of a program.
-Also, you should be able to do things like quickly reconfigure paragraphs and toggle the snap-to-grid alignment.
+Also, you should be able to quickly reconfigure paragraphs and toggle the snap-to-grid alignment.

 When I was starting up my business I invested a bit of money with a graphic designer to create my logo and some graphics elements that I used for both my business cards and website.
 Then, for my business cards, I printed them using Vista Print but with my custom graphics (cost is reasonable and I was able to create the business card myself quite easily, even though I'm not a designer).
 I'd say it depends on your what your business is, but for me, as a marketing and PR agency, the investment in...

 I look for relationship, reliability, flexibility, and timeliness to delivery - long before price.
 Cheapest price does not always mean business.
 What are your core values, what is important to you to provide to your customers, etc...I ask this because, for example...as a consultant, coach - with tons of us out there, I could deliver on my core values and go inexpensive..but that is devaluing my work, and customers will see that - therefore it works against me - it certainly doesn't work for...